-The new housing provides a large diversity of living facilities from single family homes on large lots of multifamily units.
+New housing provides a large diversity of living facilities from single family homes on large lots to multifamily units.
 Median single-family homes are approximately $321,000 while Town Homes/Condos are approximately $207,000.
 Families with children are a large part of our growth due to the affordability of housing and the great family environment in Wellington.

 Currently, the town covers approximately three square miles, with one-third of that area undeveloped.
 There is potential for Wellington to grow an additional 13 square miles in the future.
 The long-range plan for Wellington includes a nucleus of small-town amenities, residential regions, a relatively large area of commercial and light industrial, surrounded by rural housing and agricultural land.
 The community has an “old town” surrounded by affordable housing.

-Businesses are critical for the long-term sustainability of Wellington from the standpoint of jobs, tax income and meeting the personal needs of the residents.
-The commercial development in Wellington has started to grow along with the residential growth.
-Within the Town limits, three commercial parks totaling approximately 100 total acres, are in various stages of infill.
+Businesses are critical for long term sustainability of Wellington from the standpoint of jobs, tax income and meeting the personal needs of the residents.
+The commercial development in Wellington is growing along with the residential growth.
+Within the Town limits, four commercial parks totaling approximately 100 total acres, are in various stages of infill.
 Two of these parks have I-25 visibility.
-In the last twelve months approximately 50,000 square feet of commercial floor space has been sold or leased and 10 to 15,000 square feet is currently available.
-There is currently 70 acres of vacant land in the three parks.
-A cement plant is in sight and a railroad siding is two miles away.
+In the last twelve months, approximately 80,000 square feet of commercial floor space has been sold or leased.
+There are approximately 70 acres of vacant land in the four business parks.
+A cement railroad siding is two miles away.